FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: 'Bug report'
-about: Create a report to help us improve
+about: 'Create a report to help us improve'
-title: A very short description/title for the bug
+title: 'A very short description/title for the bug'
-labels: "\U0001F41E  Bug"
+labels: '\U0001F41E  Bug'
 assignees: ''

 ---